Brendajoshua/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+`.forEach`iterates over an array and executes a provided function once per array element but doesn’t actually return anything `.map`iterates over an array and creates a new array with the results of calling a provided function on every element in this array.

 2. What is the difference between a function and a method?
+A function is independent of an object while methods are functions that belong to a class
 3. What is closure?
+A closure is a function that can reference state in another function, closure functions can only look outside, but cannot look within.
 4. Describe the four rules of the 'this' keyword.
+1. Window/undefined binding, binds the 'this' keyword to the global object or to undefined.
+2. Implicit binding, binds the `this` keyword relative to its position and context.
+3. New keyword binding, binds the 'this' keyword to the object created by the object constructor.
+4. Explicit binding, is the total opposite of implicit binding, meaning that you specifiy where the 'this' keyword should be bound to.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super () is used to access and call functions on an object's parent.

 ## Project Set up